FemiAdesola/commuter_traffic_app/README.md

 ✅ **Responsive Design** — Works seamlessly on desktops, tablets, and mobile devices.
 ✅ **Interactive UI** — Dropdown search, hover effects, and animated cards.

+### **Auto Refresh** — Updates data every 45 seconds automatically
+> The app refreshes train information every 45 seconds to keep the data accurate and up to date.
+It uses a JavaScript feature called setInterval() to repeatedly call the fetchTrainData() method for the selected station, updating arrival and departure in real time, without requiring a manual page reload.
+This makes checking train schedules easy and seamless.

 ---

 ## Tech Stack